 - 1. Data accuracy may be affected by omissions, inaccuracies or miscoded data provided by contributing agencies. - 2.
 Differences in totals in some tables, compared to summary figures, may occur due to rounding, or missing, withdrawn or invalid data.
-Variations between the data in this document and that published by individual agencies may differ due to differences in timing, data definitions and methodologies employed. - 3.
+Variations between the data in this document and that published by individual agencies may be due to differences in timing, data definitions and methodologies used. - 3.
 All data represents a 'snapshot' at slightly different points in time and is subject to revision.
-Workforce Profile data includes all data submitted and verified as at 31 October 2019, recruitment data (I work for NSW data) was extracted on 28 June 2019, and contingent labour was that supplied by NSW Procurement for the financial year 2018-19.
+Workforce Profile data includes all data submitted and verified as at 17 September 2021.
+Recruitment data (I work for NSW data) was extracted on 10 October 2021.
+Contingent labour was that supplied by NSW Procurement for the 2020-21 financial year.
+Health and a majority of Transport activity is not captured in the recruitment dataset.
+Industry data for the period of 2017 to 2019 is also excluded.